patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

 * standard queues (default)

-  * best-effort ordering - messages are generally delivered in the order they were sent but will occasionally be delivered out of order or more than one copy of the message will be delievered
+  * best-effort ordering - messages are generally delivered in the order they were sent but will occasionally be delivered out of order or more than one copy of the message will be delivered
   * nearly unlimited number of transactions per second
   * guarantees that a message is delivered at least once
 * FIFO queues (first in first out)